Rewzilla/c-debugging-tips/howto/asan.md

     #2 0x7f48bf440249 in __libc_start_call_main csu/../sysdeps/nptl/libc_start_call_main.h:58:16
 ```

-Let's break this down to understant what each piece means.
+Let's break this down to understand what each piece means.
 First, ASAN reports that this is a `heap-buffer-overflow` error.
 That's helpful!
 We now know that the bug was due to an array being overflowed, and that array was on the heap.

 Next, ASAN tells us that this was a `WRITE` bug, meaning that we were trying to _store_ data outside the bounds of that heap buffer (as opposed to reading it).
-The write occured in the `main()` function within `/home/andrew/example.c:11:11` (i.e. our `example.c` file on line `11` at column `11`.
+The write occurred in the `main()` function within `/home/andrew/example.c:11:11` (i.e. our `example.c` file on line `11` at column `11`.
 This is where the program misbehaved by writing outside the bounds of an array.

 Further, ASAN reports that the array being overflowed was allocated by the `main()` function within `/home/andrew/example.c:8:9` (i.e. our `example.c` file on line `8` at column `9`).